SUMMER INTERNSHIP

 Mushullakta is a small Indigenous community of the Kichwa peoples located in the upper Amazon of the Napo province.
 The entrance to the community is on the road between the cities of Archidona and Coca, approximately four hours from Quito.
 Twenty families live in and around the center of the community while another 40 families live spread out in the forest, often accessible only by hours of walking.

-Interns will live and work in the center of the community where there is a small elementary school.
+Interns will live and work in the center of the community, surrounded by family farms and bordering the Sumaco-Napo-Galeras National Park.

-Because of this situation, Mushullakta founded the Children of the Living Forest School in partnership with Humans for Abundance, an ecosystem restoration program that recently merged with Pachaysana.
+Because of this situation, Mushullakta founded the Children of the Living Forest School in partnership with Humans for Abundance, Pachaysana's ecosystem restoration program.
 The school has created its own multilingual curriculum that is based on ancestral knowledge, conservation practices and sustainable living.
 It combines homeschooling with virtual instruction with most classes taught in the native language, Kichwa.

 All Mushullakta internships will have a relationship with the ongoing development of the Forest School.